jckuri/AzureNeighborlyApp/README.md

 ![screenshots/event_hub.png](screenshots/event_hub.png)

+I created the Event Hub Namespace `course2eventhub`.

-The Event Hub Namespace URL: https://course2eventhub.servicebus.windows.net **(Disabled to save money.)**
+Here is the Event Hub Namespace URL: https://course2eventhub.servicebus.windows.net **(Disabled to save money.)**

 ### The student should be able to add the connection string of the event hub to the Azure Function.